 Because there isn’t much research on long-term, high-dose melatonin use, its extended safety profile isn’t fully understood.
 Frequent, high-dose use might disrupt your body’s natural melatonin production, leading to potential dependency or reduced effectiveness.
 If you’re considering long-term use, talk to a healthcare provider to weigh benefits and risks.

-Drug Interactions and Contraindications
+Melatonin Drug Interactions & Contraindications

 Melatonin can interact with certain prescription medications—especially blood thinners, immunosuppressants, and drugs metabolized by the liver.
 It can increase or decrease the effectiveness of these medications, potentially leading to an increased risk of seizures and unintended side effects.
 Always inform your healthcare provider about all the medications and supplements you’re taking to ensure safe and effective melatonin use.

-Melatonin Overdose Symptoms and What to Do
+Melatonin Overdose: Symptoms, Risks & What to Do

 Signs of a melatonin overdose can include extreme drowsiness, dizziness, or nausea.
 Severe cases might involve hallucinations or a rapid heartbeat.
 If you suspect an overdose, contact a medical professional immediately, mention the amount of melatonin taken, and avoid further doses until you receive advice.